Considered capable of maintaining the administration of President Joko Widodo? Presidential candidate Ganjar Pranowo excels in many surveys - ExBulletin

 However, this does not mean that Ganjar Pranowo does not have clear reasons for excellence in terms of investigation.
 Like the people of Indonesia who are seen as tending to be more trusting and choosing Ganjar Pranowo as their president.

-Moreover, this is based on an assessment of the figure of Ganjar Pranowo who is considered qualified and able to continue the development programs of President Joko Widodo.
+Furthermore, this was based on an assessment of the figure of Ganjar Pranowo who was seen as qualified and able to carry on the development programs of the President.
+Joko Widodo.

 The results of a survey conducted by Kompas Research and Development indicated that Ganjar Pranowo’s eligibility was able to surpass the other three presidential candidates.
 In the simulation, the name Ganjar Pranowo was chosen by 40% (percent).
 (Rizal/*)